cloudfoundry/diego-release/CONTRIBUTING.md

 fit before merging it.

 If a contribution is not covered by the CLA, then the automated CLA system notifies the submitter politely that we cannot identify their CLA and ask them to sign either an individual or corporate CLA.
-This happens automatially as a comment on pull requests.
+This happens automatically as a comment on pull requests.

 When the project receives a new CLA, it is recorded in the project records, the CLA is added to the database for the